 Ingredients You Need

-Ground beef – Make sure to drain off fat once cooked.
+Ground beef – Make sure to drain off the fat once cooked.
+I prefer a lean ground beef.

 Tomato sauce – This helps enhance the flavor of the pasta dish.